bids-standard/bids-validator/README.md

 ### API

-The Bids validator has one primary method that takes a directory as either a path to the directory (node) or the object given by selecting a directory with a file input (browser), an options object, and a callback.
+The BIDS Validator has one primary method that takes a directory as either a path to the directory (node) or the object given by selecting a directory with a file input (browser), an options object, and a callback.

 Available options include:
 * ignoreWarnings - (boolean - defaults to false)
 * ignoreNiftiHeaders - (boolean - defaults to false)

 For example:

 ```validate.BIDS(directory, {ignoreWarnings: true}, function (errors, warnings) {console.log(errors, warnings);});```

 If you would like to test individual files you can use the file specific checks that we expose.